 \subsection{Overview}

-Linear polarization of CMB can be described by the Stokes parameters $Q(\bm{\hat{n}})$ and $U(\bm{\hat{n}})$, measured by a set of local orthogonal polarizers, with $\bm{\hat{n}}$ an angular coordinate on the sky. $Q$ and $U$ can be further decomposed using spin-weighted spherical harmonics \cite{Goldberg:1967:spin} to obtain rotation-invariant quantities, $E$ and $B$, as \cite{Kamionkowski:1996zd,Zaldarriaga:1997}
+Linear polarization of the CMB can be described by the Stokes parameters $Q(\bm{\hat{n}})$ and $U(\bm{\hat{n}})$, measured with respect to a set of local orthogonal polarizers, with $\bm{\hat{n}}$ an angular coordinate on the sky.
+The sky direction dependence of $Q$ and $U$ can be decomposed into spin-weighted spherical harmonics \cite{Goldberg:1967:spin} to obtain rotation-invariant quantities $E$ and $B$ as \cite{Kamionkowski:1996zd,Zaldarriaga:1997}

 with $E_{\ell m}$ and $B_{\ell m}$ the multipole moments of E-mode and B-mode polarization, respectively.
 Their power spectra are defined as